-Asclera, or Polidocanol, is an injectable agent used to help treat varicose veins (1 to 3 mm in diameter) and spider veins (less than 1 mm in diameter) which is currently being used in Europe and elsewhere, and received FDA approval for use in the United States in 2010.
+Asclera, or Polidocanol, is an injectable agent used to help treat varicose veins (1 to 3 mm in diameter) and spider veins (less than 1 mm in diameter).
+It is currently being used in Europe and elsewhere, and received FDA approval for use in the United States in 2010.

 How does Asclera work?